Quick Answer: Where Should You Use Landscape Spotlights?

 Garden Beds and Landscape Features

 Spotlights can also be used to bring attention to layered planting beds, retaining walls, boulders, decorative grasses, or landscape sculptures.
 In many cases, only one or two well-placed fixtures are needed to make a whole section of the yard feel more complete.
+Check out our garden landscape page at garden landscape lighting to assist in focusing your spotlights around your garden.

 Architecture and Stonework